-Originally issued as interpretation of Standard 62-1989 (IC 62-1989-2a) on December 13, 1993, but transferred to Standard 62-1999.
-Since no changes were made to the relevant sections of Standard 62-1999, no revisions were made to the interpretation as part of this transfer.
+Originally issued as interpretation of Standard 62-1989 (IC 62-1989-2a) on December 13, 1993, but transferred to Standard 62-1999 (IC 62-1999-10) on August 14, 2000, and subsequently to Standard 62-2001.
+Since no changes were made to the relevant sections of Standard 62-2001, no revisions were made to the interpretation as part of this transfer.

 Request from: This reissued interpretation incorporates changes to the caveat accompanying the answer to Question 1 and deletes the comment.
 It also incorporates editorial changes for clarification of the Background Section, the headings, and Comment (b) to Answer 3.
 This revised interpretation is intended to resolve comments received as a result of publication of the original interpretation in the October 1991 issue of the ASHRAE Journal.
 The comments were received from Mr. Kenneth D. Mentzer, North American Insulation Manufacturers Association, 44 Canal Center Plaza, Suite 310, Alexandria, VA 22314.
 The original request for interpretation was received from William S. Ostrander, P.E., Newcomb & Boyd, Consulting Engineers, One Northside 75, Atlanta, GA 30318-7761.

 References.
-This request refers to the requirements given in ASHRAE Standard 62-1989, paragraphs 5.6, 5.11 and 5.12.
+This request refers to the requirements given in ASHRAE Standard 62-2001, paragraphs 5.6, 5.11 and 5.12.